Fall Food Plots 101 | Smart, Efficient, and Easy Kill Plots!

 This is where most plotters fail before they even attempt to plant.
 Sure soil tests are submitted, and soil amendment recommendations will be followed, but at what cost?
 With liming, pH will not be adjusted for this year’s plots and the lack of calcium and other nutrients in the soil will limit the amount of food on the plot.
-Fortunately, this issue has been resolved in my plots with the addition of PlotStart and in the food plot species I plant.
-If you are installing a food plot this year, or you are in the need to amend the soil nutrients and soil pH, PlotStart is your solution.
-Aside from being easy to apply and relatively cheap compared to lime, it works immediately to adjust soil pH and provides soluble calcium to the soil.
+Fortunately, there is a way to adjust soil health biologically and chemically in my plots with the addition of PlotStart.
+If you are installing a food plot this year, or you are in the need to amend the soil nutrients, PlotStart is your solution.
+Aside from being easy to apply and relatively cheap compared to lime, it works immediately to increase soil health and provide soluble calcium to the soil.
 This means nutrients and soil health before, during, and after planting fall food plots!
 In addition, I have come to love a particular species that work in tandem with PlotStart to provide incredible soil health benefits, while providing a very efficient kill plot!

 If you find yourself in a situation where PlotStart is not an option, then again look to the nearest Ag field.
 Chances are the field has been limed and fertilized over multiple years.
 Sure it appears a lost cause now, but with the same food plot species, you may be able to tap into those available nutrients for the benefit of the farmer, the deer, and especially, your hunting strategy!
 After the crops have been harvested and before winter sets in, you can spray PlotStart on the area of the field you are planting.
 This will guarantee the soil will have nutrients available to your plants, then simply broadcast this species over the area.